Sterling climbs against weaker dollar, Brexit talks cap gains

 The Bank of England said on Wednesday it has advised banks to prepare for a no-deal possibility.
 ING analysts said in a note to clients that the pound rally could be short-lived as Brexit continues to be a "major headache for the pound".

-Versus the euro, sterling lost 0.1% to 89.09 as the pound is still weighed down by many factors, including Brexit-related risks, speculation about negative rates and one of the world's worst COVID-19 death tolls.
+Versus the euro, sterling lost 0.1% to 89.05 as the pound is still weighed down by many factors, including Brexit-related risks, speculation about negative rates, and one of the world's worst COVID-19 death tolls.
 Data showed Britain's economy was still shrinking but the pace of the decline eased in May and some companies benefited from the easing of coronavirus lockdowns around the world.

 - READ MORE ON: